M S Ramaiah School of Advanced Studies

-M S Ramaiah School of Advanced Studies(MSRSAS), (now M S Ramaiah University of Applied Sciences) is a post graduate engineering school located in Bangalore, India, established in 1999.
+M S Ramaiah School of Advanced Studies (MSRSAS), (now M S Ramaiah University of Applied Sciences) was a post graduate engineering school located in Bangalore, India, established in 1999.
 The degrees offered are from Coventry University, UK, and are Master's Degree and Ph.D. programmes.
 The postgraduate programmes have been evolved by MSRSAS in association with Coventry University of UK and Indian and UK industries.
+In 2013, multiple Ramaiah institutions, including MSRSAS, were combined together to form MSRUAS.

 History

 MSRSAS is part of the Gokula Education Foundation.
 The Foundation was started in 1962 by Sri.
 M. S. Ramaiah.